terrydthomas/kalman-filter/README.md

 To run:

-create KalmanFilter object with desired initialisation settings; then continually update with measurement arrays by calling the run method. e.g.:
+Create a KalmanFilter object with desired initialisation settings then continually update with measurement arrays by calling the run method. e.g.:

 def calculateKalman(measurements):
     kf = KalmanFilter(dt=1, zdims=2, r = 1000, q =0.0000001, xvals = 3)